pydio/pydio-doc-howto/auth_with_cms.md

-w### AUTHENTIFICATION USING A CMS
+### AUTHENTIFICATION USING A CMS
-In this guide we will see you how to do a basic remote authentification with a CMS.
+In this guide we will see how to do a basic remote authentification with a CMS.
 First and foremost if you're here it will be assumed that you have finished your Pydio installation and that you can log and use it.

 ### REMOTE AUTHENTIFICATION PLUGIN